 Above all else, you also need to respect your own body clock.
 Getting up before the sun to squeeze in work before the kids get up for school will fail miserably if you’re a night owl at heart.

 Nowadays, kids are using digital devices at younger and younger ages.
 From streaming their favorite shows online to playing online games, it’s very likely that you have more than one device online at any given time.
 This is especially true if you have teenagers, but this can even be an issue for younger kids.
 This school year, every child in our district from K through 12 will have homework to do on their own school-issued iPad. (!!!)

-If you’re going to get any work done while other people and their devices are around, you can’t have them clogging up your internet connection during your worktime.
-You need to make sure you have the high speed internet bundle best suited to your needs.
+If you’re going to get any work done while other people and their devices are around, you can’t have them clogging up your internet connection during your work time.
 Without enough bandwidth, you’ll face the challenge of having to ration your family’s internet use during your work hours.
 Believe me when I say this will NOT go over well, and won’t win supporters for your work-at-home lifestyle.

 Make a morning routine